 The financial industry is one of those industries which deals with the heavy influx of data.
 Finance professionals need knowledge, experience, and an extensive set of skills to deliver the best results.
 Nowadays, information technology has completely transformed the finance sector.
-With the development of IT solutions, it is important to understand which programming languages are most commonly used in this domain.
+With the development of financial solutions, it is important to understand which programming languages are most commonly used in this domain.

 Java is a multi-purpose object-oriented programming language.
 It is mainly used to create desktop applications (JavaFX) or design websites (Spring MVC, JavaEE), especially on the enterprise scale.